elmtree-askmo/cloudcannon-app/content/learn/politics/what-is-wedge-politics-and-how-does-it-aim-to-attract-and-divide-voters.md

 url: /learn/politics/questions/what-is-wedge-politics-and-how-does-it-aim-to-attract-and-divide-voters
 score: -1.0
 related_article1:
-    id: 169277
+    id: 169276
-    title: What is the significance of curvilinear disparity in party ideology?
+    title: >-
+        How do federal and provincial party relationships affect party integration and dynamics in Canada?
     subject: Politics
-    url: /learn/politics/questions/what-is-the-significance-of-curvilinear-disparity-in-party-ideology
+    url: /learn/politics/questions/how-do-federal-and-provincial-party-relationships-affect-party-integration-and-dynamics-in-canada
 related_article2:
-    id: 169279
+    id: 169270
-    title: How do regional and fringe parties like the Bloc Québécois and Green Party influence Canadian politics?
+    title: >-
+        What is the role of the Liberal Party in the one-party dominance theory?
     subject: Politics
-    url: /learn/politics/questions/how-do-regional-and-fringe-parties-like-the-bloc-qubcois-and-green-party-influence-canadian-politics
+    url: /learn/politics/questions/what-is-the-role-of-the-liberal-party-in-the-oneparty-dominance-theory
 related_article3:
-    id: 169273
+    id: 169266
-    title: How does democratic socialism propose to address capitalist inequalities?
+    title: >-
+        What role do political parties play in the recruitment of candidates and campaign infrastructure?
     subject: Politics
-    url: /learn/politics/questions/how-does-democratic-socialism-propose-to-address-capitalist-inequalities
+    url: /learn/politics/questions/what-role-do-political-parties-play-in-the-recruitment-of-candidates-and-campaign-infrastructure
 related_article4:
-    id: 169277
+    id: 169272
-    title: What is the significance of curvilinear disparity in party ideology?
+    title: >-
+        What are the key differences between welfare liberalism and business liberalism regarding the state's role in individual fulfillment?
     subject: Politics
-    url: /learn/politics/questions/what-is-the-significance-of-curvilinear-disparity-in-party-ideology
+    url: /learn/politics/questions/what-are-the-key-differences-between-welfare-liberalism-and-business-liberalism-regarding-the-states-role-in-individual-fulfillment
 related_article5:
     id: 169279
+    title: >-
-    title: How do regional and fringe parties like the Bloc Québécois and Green Party influence Canadian politics?
+        How do regional and fringe parties like the Bloc Québécois and Green Party influence Canadian politics?
     subject: Politics
     url: /learn/politics/questions/how-do-regional-and-fringe-parties-like-the-bloc-qubcois-and-green-party-influence-canadian-politics
 ---